Retailers' Guide to Christmas 2021

 One way to do this is to offer gift wrapping.
 You could even offer an option to ship direct from your store to the gift recipient.
 Options like these are likely to be gratefully received by busy shoppers and those who will, understandably, still be nervous about shopping in crowds following the virus outbreak earlier this year.

-While many vendors may be expecting a quiet and less-profitable Christmas retail period this year, being prepared for any outcome is key.
-With the help of your strong promotional campaigns, customers may be more keen than ever to spend money and ensure that they have a good Christmas, however that might look.
-Therefore, having good queuing systems in all types of retail environments is an important concern, particularly at this time of year.
-Following COVID-19, having an organised and spacious area for queuing is vital for continued social distancing efforts, but you can still choose to use this area to display smaller items for add-on purchases.
+Having good queuing systems in all types of retail environments is an important concern, particularly at this time of year.
+Following COVID-19, having an organised and spacious area for queuing is important, but you should still choose to use this area to display smaller items for add-on purchases.
 This is an easy way to boost your profits by increasing the average value of each purchase.

 'The winners in this environment will be those who can quickly adapt [...] retailers need to be readier than ever to make quick, real-time adjustments.'- Alexa Driansky, AlixPartners Senior Vice President (Sept 2020) .